 It would also be worth making sure that the velero and restic pods, as well as the minio pod, has started successfully.
 But as mentioned, this should be no different to v0.11.
+Note that when using PKS, the ‘allow privileged‘ checkbox should be selected on the PKS tile in Pivotal Ops Manager for the restic portion to work correctly.
+Again, refer to my earlier blog post if you want full setup instructions.
 It should look something like this.
-Again, refer to my earlier blog post if you want full setup instructions.

 cormac@pks-cli:~$ kubectl get pod -n velero NAME READY STATUS RESTARTS AGE minio-67fc7ffcdf-r8r4g 1/1 Running 0 4m51s minio-setup-hj24t 0/1 Completed 1 4m51s restic-bjdp2 1/1 Running 0 4m50s restic-cj8sx 1/1 Running 0 4m50s restic-cljrk 1/1 Running 0 4m50s restic-q4xdn 1/1 Running 0 4m50s velero-6756989966-dmhrc 1/1 Running 0 4m50s